katiemarqueling/Career/README.md

 While I am not the most experienced technical communicator, I can assure you that I am a valuable asset to your company.
 Let me prove to you my curiosity, elastic energy, and positive attitude.

-Thank you for your time,
+Thank you for your time.

-Katie Marqueling
+Katie

 Please feel free to contact me at katie@marqueling.com, <a href="tel:+16025401619"> (602)540-1619</a>, or on [LinkedIn](https://www.linkedin.com/in/katiemarqueling/).